Jacopo d'Angelo: Later life

 After d’Angelo returned from Constantinople in 1396, he began translating Classical Greek works into Latin with the archbishop of Milan and Manuel Crysoloras.
 He also wanted to be a part of the papal court.
 In late 1400, he had already left for Rome because he hoped to obtain employment in the court of Pope Boniface IX.
 He spent the remainder of his life in the Roman Curia.
-While in Rome, he began to work towards becoming part of the patronage of a cardinal beginning in 1401.
-Due to his connections and friends already being cardinals, on July 25, 1401, d’Angelo became the papal scribe for the court.
+While in Rome, he began to work towards becoming part of the patronage of a cardinal, beginning in 1401.
+Due to his connections and friends already being cardinals, on 25 July 1401, d’Angelo became the papal scribe for the court.

-In 1405, the papal scribe for Pope Innocent VII became vacant once again and d’Angelo wanted this position.
+In 1405, the papal scribe for Pope Innocent VII became vacant once again, and d’Angelo wanted this position.
 However, Leonardo Bruni came to Rome and wanted the position as well.
 Pope Innocent VII set up a competition to see who was the worthy candidate. d’Angelo thought that due to his age and life experience, he would win against the much younger and less experienced Bruni.
 The test was each of the candidates needed to write a letter that devised a solution to solve the Great Schism.
 During the time of the Great Schism, the papacy was in Italy and France with two popes, one in each city.
-The letter's focus was a solution as to why France was leaving the obedience.
-The letter then would be sent as a response to the Duke of Berry's letter that had been sent to Pope Innocent VII.
-Since d’Angelo's Latin was not as polished as Bruni's, Bruni was the successful candidate and became the papal scribe much to the dismay of d’Angelo.
+The letter's focus was on a solution as to why France was leaving the obedience.
+The letter would then be sent as a response to the Duke of Berry's letter that had been sent to Pope Innocent VII.
+Since d’Angelo's Latin was not as polished as Bruni's, Bruni was the successful candidate and became the papal scribe, much to the dismay of d’Angelo.

-Tragedy struck when one of d’Angelo's mentor Salutati died in 1406. d’Angelo wrote Salutati's epitaph for him, which mainly celebrated his scholarly achievements.
+Tragedy struck when one of d’Angelo's mentors Salutati died in 1406. d’Angelo wrote Salutati's epitaph for him, which mainly celebrated his scholarly achievements.
 That same year, Pope Innocent VII died and Gregory XII was elected. d’Angelo was at both of these events and wrote important letters about them that were addressed to Manuel Chrysoloras.

-Finally in 1410, d’Angelo achieved the position of papal scribe under John XXIII, the position that he had wanted five years before.
+Finally, in 1410, d’Angelo achieved the position of papal scribe under John XXIII, the position that he had wanted five years before.
 With this new position, d'Angelo was responsible for recording important teachings and the diplomatic affairs during the Great Schism.
 However, this desired position did not last very long.
-On March 28, 1411, a document claimed that d’Angelo had died in Rome.
+On 28 March 1411, a document claimed that d’Angelo had died in Rome.
 The cause of his death or the actual date is unknown.